 The Los Angeles Retired Fire and Police Benevolent Association® was incorporated in 2007 as a public charity, a 501(C)(3) tax-exempt, non-profit corporation.
 The 990-federal tax return is filed as a Private Foundation.
 The Benevolent Association was funded in 2008 from the 501(C)(3) trust fund awarded to LARFPA, a 501(C)(4) non-profit, mutual benefit membership corporation, in 1991 by the Superior Court.
 This award consisted of the total assets of the Los Angeles Fire and Police Retirement Center, a 501(C)(3) corporation, which was dissolved in 1991 because it became evident that it would be too expensive to build housing for retirees.
 The “Retirement Center” was founded in 1968 by the LARFPA membership.
 The Retirement Center and subsequent trust have provided temporary financial assistance since 1968 to Los Angeles retired firefighters and police officers, and the “Benevolent Association” continues that tradition.

 The LARFPA Board of Directors is all volunteers.
 There is a full-time staffed office for service to the membership.
 Any director can be reached through this office.
-The monthly membership fee is $5.00 per month payable by payroll deduction.
+As of January 2024, the monthly membership fee is $7.00 per month, payable by payroll deduction.

 We are dedicated to the welfare and assistance of Los Angeles City Firefighters, Police Officers, their spouses or surviving spouses, dependent parents, and children.